caseyanderson/workshops/computation_syntax/computation_syntax.md

 ## Syntax in Computation
 Casey Anderson, 2016

-There are two general categories of programming languages: General-Purpose Languages (frequently abbreviated to GPL) and Domain-Specific Languages (DSL).
+There are two basic categories of programming languages: `General-Purpose Languages` (frequently abbreviated to `GPL`) and `Domain-Specific Languages` (`DSL`).

 ### GPL vs DSL

-`Domain-Specific Languages` are programming languages that are written for a specific purpose. `HTML` is a good example, as it was written exclusively for formatting text on a webpage.
+`Domain-Specific Languages` are programming languages that are written for a specific purpose. `HTML` is a good example of a `DSL` that everyone in the department uses regularly.

 `General-Purpose Languages` are written to support a wide variety of needs.
 In other words, languages that fall into this category are written to allow the user to write applications for a number of different contexts.
 For example, one could make a Library database (to keep track of who has been lent what book) in `Java`, though `Java` was not created specifically for public libraries.